SonnyTaylor/AEyes/README.md

 ### Chrome

-- Download from chrome extension store
+- Download from chrome extension store (NOT AVAILABLE YET)

 #### ALTERNATIVE: